rltvty/looper/rust/ARCHITECTURE.md

 - Loop playback synced to external clock
 - MIDI output to external devices
 - GUI using iced framework
+- Sequence playback (loop chaining with configurable repeat counts)

 **Not Yet Implemented (from initial_plan.md):**
-- Loop chaining (A 4x → B 4x → repeat)
 - Cross-fading between loops via velocity
 - Acting as clock master (currently only syncs to external clock)
 - Dynamic loop loading from UI